Hip pain in equestrian sports — what helps?

 • A thorough diagnosis is crucial.

-• Conservative measures such as posture training, physiotherapy and exercise help many sufferers.
+• Conservative measures such as seat training, physiotherapy, and training help many affected individuals.

-• If necessary, hip surgery or a total hip replacement can restore quality of life.
+• If necessary, a hip surgery or hip replacement can restore quality of life.

-• Riding is possible again in many cases after a hip replacement – with patience and targeted rehabilitation.
+• Riding is possible again in many cases after a hip TEP – with patience and targeted rehabilitation.

 Recommendation: Consultation at Endoprotheticum Rhein-Main

-At Endoprostheticum Rhein-Main in Mainz you will find:
+At Endoprotheticum Rhein-Main in Mainz you will find:

-• Prof. Kutzner is an experienced specialist in hip diseases,
+• with Prof. Kutzner, an experienced specialist for hip diseases,

-• and comprehensive care – from conservative therapy to hip replacement.
+• and comprehensive care – from conservative therapy to hip replacement surgery.

-Your athletic goals are taken into account here.
-Because the goal is not only freedom from pain in everyday life, but also a return to riding.
+Here, your sporting goals are taken into account.
+Because the goal is not only freedom from pain in everyday life, but also a return to the saddle.

 06131-8900163